-Before you have an artist website built for you or you build a site with WordPress, spend some time learning about digital marketing.
-I think that you will benefit more from spending time learning how to build brand awareness and an online presence than you would spending time building a website.
+Before you have an artist website built for you or you build a site with WordPress, you should take some time learning about digital marketing.
+I think that you will benefit more from spending time learning how to build brand awareness and an online presence than you would by spending time learning how to build a website.

-After you have built a following, you will want to strongly consider building an artist website that you own.
+After you have built a following and you are familiar with online marketing, you will want to strongly consider building an artist website that you own.

 I use and recommend WordPress.
 WordPress is easy to use and a large community that helps and support others.
 YouTube also provides How-To videos for building WordPress sites.

 If you want to know what the best-selling art online best sites are, they are the sites that are owned by the artist.
 When you own a site, you are not limited to the features that third-party sites offer.
 You will be able to brand your site exactly the way you envision.